andyrewlee/smack/README.md

 bundle exec puma -p 28080 cable/config.ru
 ```

-and one for our Rails Application.
+and one for our Rails application.

 ```sh
 rails s